torreta/Tbalance-API/Notes.md

 class project and transations associated with it. or persons so you know if they are profitable or just a sinkhole.
+(u can see them as investments or transation groups)